ALIKE: Accurate and Lightweight Keypoint Detection and Descriptor Extraction: Methods

 \subsection{Learning discriminative descriptor}

 Descriptors of the same keypoints (in different images) should be identical, whereas descriptors of different keypoints should be distinct.
 This is known as descriptor discriminativeness, and it is trained using the triplet loss \cite{tfeat,hardnet,sosnet,superpoint,sekd,d2net,aslfeat}.
-However, the triplet loss only optimizes the sparse descriptors sampled from keypoints, so the dense descriptor map cannot be fully constrained (Fig. \ref{fig_nre}(b)).
+However, the triplet loss only optimizes the sparse descriptors sampled from keypoints, so the dense descriptor map cannot be fully constrained (For descriptor of $\boldsymbol{p}_{A}$ in Fig.\ref{fig_nre}(a), the triplet loss only uses the descriptors of two points in Fig.\ref{fig_nre}(b): the descriptors of the corresponding point $\boldsymbol{p}_{AB}$ and the hardest negative point.).
 To address this issue, we adopt the NRE loss \cite{nre} to train with the dense descriptor map.
 It minimizes the cross entropy difference between the dense reprojection probability map and the dense matching probability map (Fig. \ref{fig_nre}(c) and (d)), thereby providing a comprehensive constraint for the dense descriptor map as well as a stable training process (section \ref{sec_loss}).

 As Fig. \ref{fig_nre}, for a keypoint $\boldsymbol{p}_{A}$ in image A, and its reprojected keypoint $\boldsymbol{p}_{AB}$ in image B, the reprojection probability map (Fig. \ref{fig_nre} (c)) is defined by $\boldsymbol{p}_{AB}$ with the bilinear interpolation: